 Although the works area on its own is considered to have low value for foraging and commuting bats, the site will be well lit by artificial lighting therefore, there is potential for indirect effects on adjacent habitat.
 In previous instances, discussions with the county ecologist agreed a survey scope proportionate to the works and potential effects, involving three surveys visits undertaken seasonally across the bat active period (one in spring, one in summer and one in autumn).
 The habitats present do not appear to have changed to a sufficient degree that its suitability would have changed.
-If no changes to the original scope of works and lighting strategy are proposed, a repeat of the previous survey effort should be sufficient to inform and update a lighting plan, but this would need to be agreed with the local authority.
+As changes to the original scope of works do not impact the working footprint and since no changes to the lighting strategy are proposed, a repeat of the previous survey effort should be sufficient to inform and update a lighting plan, but this would need to be agreed with the local authority.